 Mold removal from upholstered furniture and textiles

-- Shampoo the carpet with a dilute surfactant.
+- Shampoo the carpet.

 Carpets and under-padding saturated by black water must be discarded.
 The exception is when a small (1 square meter or 10 square feet) area is affected and the above procedures can be followed for mold removal, or if the carpet is an area rug which can be sent for professional cleaning.

 Note that carpets and under-padding are made of various natural and synthetic materials, each having different water retention and drying properties, and cleaning requirements.
 However, in all cases, the carpet and substrate must be completely dry within 24 hours after treatment.

 When hiring a professional cleaner to remove mold from carpets we suggest using a technician with certification from the Institute of Inspection Cleaning and Restoration Certification (IICRC).